• Skip to primary navigation

 As mentioned, visiting an incarcerated loved one for the first time can be a nerve-wracking experience.

 But, as long as you understand exactly what to expect before and during your visit, you’ll be able to focus on the positive aspects of getting some much-needed facetime with your imprisoned friend or family member.
-And, as long as you follow the regulations of the institution, you should be welcomed back as much as lawfully allowed.

 Have you ever visited a loved one in jail or prison?
 What else should first-time visitors expect that we may have missed?
 What advice can you give those who are nervous about entering a prison facility as a guest?